nikhithajoy/ML-Model-Deployment/FastAPI/README.md

-# 🚀 FastAPI BankNote Authentication
+# 🚀 Model Deployment Using FastAPI - Bank Note Authentication

 ## 📌 Overview
 This project demonstrates how to use **FastAPI** to build an API that authenticates banknotes as **real or fake** using a **machine learning model** trained on the BankNote Authentication dataset.